a7madM/blog/README.md

     I'm constantly learning and exploring new technologies to solve complex engineering challenges.

 ## Recent Posts
+Here are some of my recent blog posts:

+- [Large Language Models Inference Optimization](posts/llm-inference.md) - LLM API inference for semantic similarity, a real world use case in Whatisgoing.com

 ## Contact
 Feel free to reach out to me: